OsinAlexJr/Telegramm_bot/README.md

 # Telegramm_bot
-This is a bot for Tellegramm mesanger.
+This is a bot for Tellegramm messager.
 As the name suggest:)